-These Statements, set out on pages 25-26, show the movement, in the years 2010/11 and 2011/12, on the different reserves held by the Joint Committee, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure) and other reserves.
+This Statement, set out on page 25, shows the movement in the year on the different reserves held by the Joint Committee, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure) and other reserves.

-The "Surplus or (deficit) on the Provision of Services" line shows the true economic cost of providing the Joint Committee's services, more details of which are shown in the Comprehensive Income and Expenditure Statement
+The "Surplus or (deficit) on the Provision of Services" line shows the true economic cost of providing the Joint Committee's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
+The 'Net increase /Decrease before transfers to earmarked reserves' line shows the Comprehensive Income and Expenditure Statement Balance before any discretionary transfers to or from statutory and other reserves undertaken by the Joint Committee.